 We request shareholder approval, on an advisory basis, of the 2010 compensation of the company's named executive officers as disclosed in this proxy statement in the "Compensation Discussion and Analysis," the compensation tables, and related narratives.
 As an advisory vote, this proposal is not binding on the company.
 However, the compensation committee values input from shareholders and will consider the outcome of the vote when making future executive compensation decisions.

-The board recommends that you vote FOR the approval, on an advisory basis, of the 2010 compensation paid to the named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and related narratives in this proxy statement.
+The board recommends that you vote FOR the approval, on an advisory basis, of the 2010 compensation paid to the named executive officers, as disclosed pursuant to Item 402 of Regulation S-K, including the Compensation Discussion and Analysis, the compensation tables, and related narratives in this proxy statement.